-Just because you eat clean doesn’t mean you’re off the hook!
+**And just because you eat clean doesn’t mean you’re off the hook!

-Today more than ever people are training more often and with greater intensity.
+Today more than ever people are training more often, and with greater intensity.

 People are no longer afraid to go after it, and in many realms, like CrossFit, people are priding themselves on consistently pushing their physical limits.
 As a lifelong athlete and gym rat, nothing makes me happier.

 A quick glance on social media at any time can get you direct access to many accomplishments for that day: a new PR (personal record) hit, body fat loss results, 10,000 steps taken, and even results for a personal competition.
 I love that fitness has become such a focus.

 As a high achiever, like most of you, I learned early on that it takes more than a commitment to training hard.
 I know eating clean can help, and many of you have taken that up as well, but it takes more to really reach your ultimate self!
 I think Robin Sharma sums it up best with this quote: